 Who is it for?

-You know your interest is finance, and at this point you are keeping your options open for your eventual finance career.
+The BSc Finance is for someone who knows they are interested in finance, and at this point would like to keep their eventual finance career options open.
 The skills you gain during your studies will equip you both for a career in finance or further, postgraduate study.

 What will I learn?